 At a minimum, those wishing to register for the IBSC must be capable of:

-- Skiing all the ‘black diamond’ runs on your local ski field confidently.
+- Confidently skiing ALL the ‘black diamond’ runs on your local ski field in ALL conditions.

 - Making turns in heavy wet snow on steep ground.

 - Confidently performing kick-turn on steep ground to get out of trouble if needed.

 - Slide-slip confidently to get down a slope too steep or rocky to turn on.

 - Being fit enough to ski hard for five days in a row.

 On the IBSC, participants will learn the following:

 - Equipment- what to carry and why.
 How to look after your gear.

 - Skins- getting them on and off quick smart without holding too many people up.